Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 As you curse your foe, visible cracks begin to form in them, ready to shatter at the slightest blow.
-Make a Prowess attack against a creature within range.
+Make a special attack against Prowess against a creature within range.
 If it hits, apply 6 + Presence stacks of brittle.

 ### Curse of Cracks - Miracle